Angel Dust (American band): Musical style

-The band have been categorised as soft rock, pop rock, hardcore punk and melodic hardcore.
+The band has been categorised as soft rock, pop rock, hardcore punk and melodic hardcore.
 Their music often incorporates elements of surf rock, grunge, alternative rock and pop.

 Their 2013 demo Xtra Raw was described by Kerrang! as a "scrappy, lo-fi bundle of punk", while their subsequent material was more melodic.
 Revolver magazine described the band's music as a "curve ball", due to its relationship to the hardcore scene, despite also including "heartfelt saxophone", "strummy acoustic guitar[s]" and "an overwhelming amount of positivity", and in another article as "about as catchy and fun as catchy and fun get".
 In an article for Clash, writer Robin Murray described their music as "between a rough-around-the-edges Lemonheads with Elvis Costello vocal melodies".

 Many of the tracks on the band's 2019 album Pretty Buff were written about the death of Tripp's dog.

-They cited influences including the Lemonheads, the Replacements, the Feelies the Bad Brains, Violent Femmes and Greg Sage.
+They cited influences including the Lemonheads, the Replacements, the Feelies, Bad Brains, Violent Femmes and Greg Sage.
 Vocalist Justice Tripp has cited his main influences as James Ismean of Fury of Five and Iggy Pop of the Stooges.